Adolescence is a time of tremendous change. As teens mature, they make more food choices on their own, often in the company of influential peers.

 Pick Your Battles

 The house is stocked with healthy foods.
 You're home most nights for dinner.
 You talk with your teen about skipping soda in favor of low-fat milk, and choosing grilled chicken sandwiches instead of fried at the fast-food restaurant.
 You even bought inline skates so you can bond with your teen while working out.
-Still, his eating and exercising is less than exemplary.
+Still, their eating and exercising is less than exemplary.
 What should you do?

 Back off, for starters.